14 of the most adventurous outdoor activities in the UAE

 Ride a mountain bike in Hatta

 Fancy a pedal instead?
-The Hatta Mountain Bike Trail Centre offers 50km of trails catering for everyone from beginners to professional riders.
+The Hatta Mountain Bike Trail Centre offers a challenging trails catered for everyone from beginners to professional riders.
 No wheels?
-No worries: you can hire bikes at the Wadi Hub from Dhs65 for an hour.
-It is only open to those above the age of 10.
+No worries!
+You can hire bikes at the Wadi Hub from Dhs65 for an hour.
+It is only open to those above the age of 10 (minimum height, 120cm).

 Hatta Wadi Hub, located off the Dubai-Hatta road, 6am to 6pm.
 Tel: (800) 637 227. visithatta.com

 A 15-minute drive from Hatta Wadi Hub brings you to Hatta Dam, a postcard-perfect reservoir framed by mountain ranges.
 Hire the equipment for Dhs60 per person or Dhs120 for a double kayak, or even hop on a fun donut boats.
 Hatta Dam is easily accessible from the Sedr Trailers Resort.
 All boats are also available during night rides, but some areas will be restricted for safety after sunset.